TheOdinProject/curriculum/web_development_101/project_ruby.md

 1. Follow the instructions atop the [Google Homepage project](/web-development-101/html-css) to set up a Github repository for this project (of course you'll need to change the title).
-1. Go to [testfirst.org's Learn Ruby section](http://testfirst.org/learn_ruby) ([Backup copy here](https://web.archive.org/web/20140328135623/http://testfirst.org/learn_ruby)) and follow the installation instructions.
-Basically, you'll be either cloning their Github repository or downloading a zipped file containing all the test files (there are 15).
-By opening the main `index.html` file in a browser, you'll have instructions waiting for you which describe what's going on, how to run the tests, and where to put your code so the tests can see it.
-The exercises start easy but some of them can be pretty challenging, so good luck! **Update!** There is a repo which uses the newest version of RSpec (v3) available at [https://github.com/vikingeducation/learn_ruby](https://github.com/vikingeducation/learn_ruby).
+2. Go to [the learn_ruby repo here](https://github.com/TheOdinProject/learn_ruby) and follow the installation instructions in the README.
-2. If you absolutely must use an in-browser environment (it would be better for you to do this on your own machine), one is available specifically for these exercises at [http://testfirst.org/live](http://testfirst.org/live).
-Note for Windows users: As of September 2014, the current version of Rspec is broken in Windows.
-If this is your first time using rspec (invoked with a different program here that comes with the gem, called Rake), when installing the gem, instead of "gem install rspec", type "gem install rspec -v 2.14.1" into terminal instead.
+3. Follow the "Getting started with the exercises" section of the README to find out how to run and make the tests pass.
-3. Do the following exercises.
+4. Do the following exercises.
 You'll know you're done when all the tests pass!
     1. `00_hello`
     2. `01_temperature`
     3. `02_calculator`